 In the Tiber river (Fiume Tevere) there is a 9km long catch and release tailwater area exclusively dedicated to fly fishing, which runs in the province of Arezzo.

-Volturno river (Fiume Volturno) is one of the best rivers in Italy for fly fishing: crystal clear waters, vigorous fish with beautiful livery and, from mid-June to late July, Olgoneuriella Rhenana hatches.
+Volturno river (Fiume Volturno) is one of the best rivers in Italy for fly fishing: crystal clear waters, vigorous fish with beautiful patterns and Olgoneuriella Rhenana hatches from mid-June to late July.